Iamkemical/APIDemo/README.md

 MIT

 # Project Status
-Currently there are no new features to add to the API.
+Currently there are no new features to be added to the API.
 But the project would be migrated  to .NET 5.